-Heat-Transfer vs. Screen Printing on T-Shirts & Promo Items
+Heat Transfer vs. Screen Printing on T-Shirts and Promo Items

 Printed promotional apparel is among one of the most popular categories of promo items.
 From casual to formal, outdoor to accessories, apparel is something everyone loves.
 This go-to choice turns your recipients into walking billboards for your brand!